 (The traditional tree and real candles)

-As Vienna becomes more multicultural and multifaith, it’s tricky to talk about pervasive Christmas traditions.
-But the big moment of family celebration definitely remains Christmas Eve (Heiligenabend) and not Christmas Day (Weihnachtstag) as in, for example, the UK.
+As Vienna becomes ever more modern and multicultural, it’s tricky to talk about pervasive Christmas traditions.
+But the big moment of celebration definitely remains Christmas Eve (Heiligenabend).

-Sometime in the afternoon of December 24th, a handy relative or friend (grandparents are particularly useful here) distracts the kids while the parent(s) decorate the Christmas tree.
+Sometime in the afternoon of December 24th, a handy relative or friend distracts the kids while the parent(s) decorate the Christmas tree.

-When all is ready, someone rings a tinkly bell which announces that the Christkind has been.
+When all is ready, someone rings a tinkly bell to announce that the Christkind has been.

 When the bell rings, the kids enter the room and marvel at the magical transformation.
 Or just make a beeline for the presents.